WAC gives young people the tools they need to put their ideas into WACtion!

 WAC by the Numbers

-2021 evaluation data from Teachers/Team Leaders and Student self-assessments, using a skill rating of 1 to 5, show an increase in knowledge of Essential Skills after participating in the World Affairs Challenge:
+Evaluation data from 2021-2023 from both Teachers/Team Leaders and Student self-assessments show increases in knowledge of Essential Skills after participating in the World Affairs Challenge:

 The World Affairs Challenge was created by the Center for Teaching International Relations (CTIR) in 1992 as part of what is now the Josef Korbel School of International Studies at the University of Denver.
 It started as a community outreach program to educate students and teachers about global issues.
 Over time, the annual competition has grown to a full program, involving students, teachers, community members, and communities across the globe who work together to tackle real global issues.
 Since 1992, we have helped more than 8,000 middle and high school students become invested global citizens.
 In 2021, CTIR merged with WorldDenver, where the World Affairs Challenge will continue to grow and empower more students around the world to use their ideas to improve their communities!